HighIander/mattermost-exporter/README.md

 # Mattermost Static Exporter Extension

-This unpacked browser extension injects an `export` button into Mattermost pages.
+This unpacked browser extension injects an `export` button into Mattermost pages Simply go to Mattermost and click the export button to get started.
+The exported data can be conveniently viewed offline, and be imported to Matrix using the matrix-mattermost-importer extension (https://github.com/highIander/matrix-mattermost-importer).

 License: None (use as you like).
 No liability is taken by the author!